On Matrix-Valued Square Integrable Positive Definite Functions: Abstract

 \section{Abstract}

 In this paper, we study matrix valued positive definite functions on a unimodular group.
-We generalize two important results of Godement on $L^2$ positive definite functions to matrix valued $L^2$ positive definite functions.
-We show that a matrix-valued continuous $L^2$ positive definite function can always be written as a convolution of a $L^2$ positive definite function with itself.
-We also prove that, given two $L^2$ matrix valued positive definite functions $\Phi$ and $\Psi$, $\int_G Trace(\Phi(g) \overline{\Psi(g)}^t) d g \geq 0$.
+We generalize two important results of Godement on $L^2$ positive definite functions.
+We show that a matrix-valued {\it continuous} $L^2$ positive definite function can always be written as the convolution of an matrix-valued $L^2$ positive definite function with itself.
+We also prove that, given two $L^2$ matrix valued positive definite functions $\Phi$ and $\Psi$, $\int_G Tr(\Phi(g) \overline{\Psi(g)}^t) d g \geq 0$.
 In addition this integral equals zero if and only if $\Phi * \Psi=0$.
 Our proofs are operator-theoretic and independent of the group.